OSO Analog Synthesis Tutorial (Part 1)

 Any complex sound can be reduced to chains of sine waves of different amplitudes varying in time (Envelope) and in Frequency.

-Additive Synthesis (see later) as same as the Fourier mathematics theory that brought to the development of the FFT (Fast Fourier Transform) algorithms needed for our DAWs is based on this concept.
+Additive Synthesis (see later) as well as the Fourier mathematics theory that brought to the development of the FFT (Fast Fourier Transform) algorithms needed for our DAWs, is based on this concept.

 Complex sounds are the sum of multiple sine waves of a base frequency, called Fundamental (L).
 The Second (1/2L), Third(2/3L), Fourth (1/2L), etc. Harmonics or Overtones are all multiples of this base frequency.
 Synths are the only instruments capable of creating pure tones, without any harmonics.

 Depending on how the air is moved, we can recognize three basic aspects of the sound: